NASA-IMPACT/hls-sentinel2-downloader/README.md

 # HLS Sentinel-2 Downloader (WIP)

 This is a Python project to download Sentinel-2 files from ESA International Hub.
-It uses aria2c (https://aria2.github.io/) download utility to handle actual concurrent downloads
+It uses wget download utility to handle actual concurrent downloads

 ## Architecture Diagram